michaeljoseph/a-brief-history-of-the-word/talk/a-brief-history-of-the-word.md

 ![disclaimer](resources/disclaimer.png)
 ???
 #4
 I'm lifting this slide straight out of @imsick's deck (I'm too lazy to say the whole thing).
-I'm hoping he won't mind because his slide is probably much prettier than mine.
+I'm hoping he won't mind because his slide decks is probably much prettier than mine.
 He prides himself on his beautiful slides, the little darling.
 Bless.

 (the lost art of the opinion in today's like culture (like-fatigue))

+So, this talk is opinionated:
-This talk is opinionated, I make a few bold claims, I think that's even the title of one of my slides [look, gaffe], make up a lot of historical sounding stuff
+I make a few bold claims, I think that's even the title of one of my slides (*look)
+[I make up a lot of historically dubiously sounding stuff]
 ---
 title: genesis
 section: claim